 Do you know how to choose the right yoga mat for your practice?
 Yoga mats are a personal preference and luckily there are many to choose from right now.
 About fifteen years ago when the Yoga phenomenon was just getting started, there were only two basic choices: purple or blue.

-Now, choosing a yoga mat is easy because there is one to suit every priority and preference.
+Now, choosing a yoga mat is easy because there is one to suit every preference.

 Choose a yoga mat NOT because of its pretty color or pattern.
 Choose a yoga mat that meets your needs and is able to keep you stable while you are performing the many different yoga poses.

-You also want your yoga mat to be easily stored and completely portable, comfy and cushy.
+You also want your yoga mat to be easily stored, completely portable, comfy, and cushy.

 There are a variety of choices so choose one that is environmentally friendly as well as one that picks up on your personality.